L-O-V-E Chords | Nat King Cole Guitar Lesson

 | A7 | A7 | D7 N.C | N.C |

-For the second half, we turn that I chord into a dom7, move to chords IV and IIx, and stop on V. Again, a common movement.
+In the second half, the I chord becomes a dominant 7, leading into IV and IIx, before resolving on V—a common movement.

 | G7 G9 | G7 G9 | C C6 | C#dim7 Edim7 |